 Solution 2: Disable Your Firewall and Antivirus Software

 If you're getting the ERR_CONNECTION_TIMED_OUT page or other errors like this, you can turn off your firewall and antivirus.
 Before disabling these programs, make sure the page you're trying to access is safe.
 Remember to turn on your firewall and antivirus software once you've finished with the website you were trying to access.
-Then, to protect against real attacks from malicious sites, reactivate the security systems.
+Then, to protect against real attacks from malicious sites, reactivate the cybersecurity systems.

-If you continue to see the error message and are confident that the websites you're trying to access are safe, you should alter or update your firewall and antivirus software.
+If you continue to see the timed out error message and are confident that the websites you're trying to access are safe, you should alter or update your firewall and antivirus software.
 Another option is to create a false-proof report and send it to the software developer, who will then fix the problem.
 These are the false-proof fast links:

 Solution 3: Disable Proxy Server Settings or VPN